 Chocoversum Hamburg

-1. Establishment: The Chocoversum opened in 2011 and has since developed into a popular attraction in Hamburg.
+1. Foundation: The Chocoversum was opened in 2011 and has since developed into a popular attraction in Hamburg.

 3. Cocoa Bean Import: Hamburg is a significant hub for cocoa; approximately 150,000 tons of cocoa beans are imported through the port each year.

-4. Chocolate Fountain: At the beginning of the tour, you will be greeted by a 1.43-meter tall chocolate fountain that invites you to taste.
+4. Chocolate Fountain: At the beginning of the tour, you will be greeted by a 1.43-meter high chocolate fountain inviting you to taste.

-5. Historical Machines: The museum displays original machines that illustrate the chocolate manufacturing process.
+5. Historical Machines: The museum exhibits original machines that illustrate the chocolate-making process.

-6. Sustainability: During the tour, the topic of sustainability in cocoa cultivation is also addressed to raise awareness among visitors about fair trade.
+6. Sustainability: During the tour, the topic of sustainability in cocoa cultivation is also addressed to raise visitor awareness about fair trade.

-7. Tastings: Throughout the tour, there are six different tasting stations where you can sample chocolate at various production stages.
+7. Tastings: Throughout the tour, there are six different tasting stations where you can sample chocolate at various stages of production.

 8. Chocolate Workshop: Each year, thousands of individual chocolate bars are created by visitors at the Chocoversum.

-9. Events: In addition to regular tours, the Chocoversum also offers special events such as praline classes and chocolate tastings.
+9. Events: In addition to regular tours, the Chocoversum also offers special events such as praline courses and chocolate tastings.

 10. Visitor Numbers: Since its opening, the Chocoversum has attracted hundreds of thousands of chocolate lovers and is considered one of Hamburg's top attractions.